-The School of Medicine does not provide health insurance for its students or their dependents but all students are required to maintain health insurance throughout their four years of medical school.
+The PLFSOM does not provide health insurance for its students or their dependents but all students are required to maintain health insurance throughout their four years of medical school.
 All of our clinics and hospitals where students receive their clinical training require each student to be covered by health insurance as well.
 Clinic personnel may ask you for proof of coverage at any time.
 Students will be denied access to clinical experiences if not covered by health insurance.
 Students are free to purchase health insurance from any health insurance provider.
-TTUHSCEP Student Services offers Health Insurance through Academic Health Plans.
-That information may be found at: https://ttuhscep.myahpcare.com/enrollment
+TTUHSC El Paso Student Services offers Health Insurance through Academic Health Plans.
+That information may be found at: https://TTUHSC El Paso.myahpcare.com/enrollment